Do we teach with fidelity to an SSP programme?

 - Formal assessment takes place at the start of Term 2 but AfL is used in every lesson to identify pupils who may be falling behind, or who are at risk of falling behind.

 - Any gaps are then addressed on a 1:1 basis using interventions that match our phonics programme.

 - Pupils sit in positions in phonics lessons that allow teachers to target questions and teaching assistants to support appropriately.

 How do we ensure a cumulative progression of sounds and books?

-- 'Bug Club' fully decodable books are used throughout Reception and KS1, following the progression of Letters and Sounds, until pupils are fluent readers.
+- 'Bug Club' fully decodable books are used throughout Reception and KS1, following the progression of 'Unlocking Letters and Sounds' until pupils are fluent readers.

 - A process is underway to invest further in additional high interest/low decoding books for pupils in KS2, as well as additional titles for KS1 to ensure a plentiful supply.

-- Pupils are expected to read books at least three times to build fluency.
+- Pupils are expected to read books at least three times to practice decoding, build fluency and develop prosody.
 This strategy is shared with parents through workshop opportunities, parents' evenings and class newsletters.
 (Please scroll down for the September 2021 presentation to parents.)